Did you know that more and more B2B brands and corporations are creating documentaries to connect with their audiences?

 Why mini documentaries can help engage your audience more effectively

-Compared to video ads and video marketing content whose purpose is to convince and sell, documentaries exist to educate, inspire, and create a connection.
+Compared to sales video ads and video marketing content whose purpose is to convince and sell, documentaries exist to educate, inspire, and create a connection.
 Through storytelling with a film-like narrative, documentaries and docuseries present an opportunity for brands to show their “human side”, while creating a genuine connection with not just customers and prospects, but the world.

 Mini documentaries therefore serve as an effective two-pronged strategy for corporations: